 \section{Independent benchmark validation}

-Although the PIC model has been validated previously \cite{b:andrews2022} with the measurements of Lafleur et. al. \cite{b:lafleur2011}, the magnetic field was too weak ($B_0\approx 40$~G) for the anomalous transport to be significant compared to classical collisions.
+Although the PIC model has been validated previously \cite{b:andrews2022} with the measurements of Lafleur et al. \cite{b:lafleur2011}, the magnetic field was too weak ($B_0\approx 40$~G) for the anomalous transport to be significant compared to classical collisions.
 The experimental results from the RF thruster of Little and Choueiri \cite{b:little2016} have become a \textit{de facto} benchmark for MN simulations \cite{b:chen2020,b:chen2022}.
-The measurements shown in \fref{fig:valid} were gathered for an Argon mass flow rate of $\dot{m} = 0.5$~mg/s, into a source tube of diameter 75 mm and length 305 mm, with the power delivered to the antenna of approximately 500~W; the MN throat strength was $B_0\approx 370$~G. This resulted in reference properties of $n_{e*}\approx 10^{18}$~m$^{-3}$ and $T_{e*} \approx 7$~eV.
-A swept RF-compensated Langmuir probe (LP) measured the plasma density and electron temperature; the plasma potential was obtained with a heated emissive probe (EP) using the floating point method; the ion velocity the ion energy distribution function measured with a four-grid retarding potential analyzer (RPA).
+The centreline measurements shown in \fref{fig:valid} were gathered for an Argon mass flow rate of $\dot{m} = 0.5$~mg/s, into a source tube of radius $R_0=$ 37.5 mm and length 305 mm, with the power delivered to the antenna of approximately 500~W; the MN throat strength, provided by a pair of concentric magnets with radius $R_c=$ 75.1 mm, was $B_0\approx 370$~G. This resulted in reference properties of $n_{e*}\approx 10^{18}$~m$^{-3}$ and $T_{e*} \approx 7$~eV, with $n_{g*}\approx 10^{17}$~m$^{-3}$ estimated from the reported 20 $\mu$Torr (2.67$\times$10$^{-3}$ Pa) pressure.
+A swept RF-compensated Langmuir probe (LP) measured the plasma density and electron temperature; the plasma potential was obtained with a heated emissive probe (EP) using the floating point method; the ion velocity and ion energy distribution function were measured with a four-grid retarding potential analyzer (RPA).
 The uncertainty bands associated to the LP are 5\% and 10\% for density and temperature respectively.
 The error of the EP is 5\%, and the RPA 25\%.